Historical Overview and Analysis of Election Fraud

 The post-election True Vote Model calculated a feasible turnout of living 2000 voters based on Census total votes cast (recorded plus net uncounted), a 1.25% annual mortality rate and 98% Gore/Bush voter turnout.
 It determined that Kerry won by 67-57 million and had 379 EV.
 Kerry’s unadjusted state exit poll aggregate 51.0% share was close to his 51.7% unadjusted National Exit Poll share.
 He had 53.5% in the True Vote Model.
 There was further confirmation of a Kerry landslide.

 Bush had a 48% national approval rating in the final 11 pre-election polls.
-But the Final adjusted National Exit Poll indicated that he had a 53% approval rating, but just a 50% rating in the unadjusted state exit poll weighted aggregate.
+The Final adjusted National Exit Poll was forced to indicate that he had a 53% approval rating.
+He had just a 50% rating in the unadjusted state exit poll weighted aggregate.
 Given the 3% differential, we can assume that the 48% pre-election approval rating was also inflated by 3% and was really 45% – a virtual match to the True Vote Model.
 The exit pollsters had to inflate Bush’s 48% pre-election average rating by 5% in the NEP in order to match the recorded vote.
 There was a 0.99 correlation ratio between Bush‘s state approval and his unadjusted exit poll share.

 Similarly, the unadjusted state exit poll Democratic/Republican Party ID split was 38.8-35.1%.
 In order to force the National Exit Poll to match the recorded vote, it required a bogus 37-37% split.
 The correlation between state Republican Party ID and the Bush unadjusted shares was a near-perfect 0.93.
 This chart displays the state unadjusted Bush exit poll share, approval ratings and Party-ID.